 Using Creative Ways To Get Azy Interested

-We are still working on finding different fun ways to help Azy learn the letters of the alphabet, because we want to make sure that he can recognized and identified the letters whether he sees a picture or not.
+We are still working on finding different fun ways to help Azy learn the letters of the alphabet.
+This is important, because we want to make sure that he can recognized and identified the letters whether he sees a picture or not.

 I believe that we have more than enough materials to use at this time.
 However, when he is watching the LeapFrog DVDs, he is asking for other DVDs that are being advertised.

 So far, we have not purchased any.
-Even though Azy is doing far better than he was, we are prepared to slow down if necessary, to make sure we are laying a solid foundation for his learning journey.
+Even though Azy is doing far better than he was, we are prepared to slow down if necessary.
+We want to make sure we are laying a solid foundation for his learning journey.

-Overall, we are seeing a lot of progress, and also seeing how using games increase attention span when teaching kids the alphabet.
+Overall, we are seeing a lot of progress.
+We are also seeing how using games increase attention span when teaching kids the alphabet.

 Azy has settled down, he is more focused and willing to do the lesson.

 If he continues this way, and we continue to do what we are currently doing.
 He might be able to learn all or most of the letters by the end of the year.